 It was only in the 1960s, with direct reduction techniques and electric arc furnaces, that engineers were able to pioneer a process that allowed the potential of the iron sand deposits to be realised

 Today iron for steel production is smelted by New Zealand Steel at Glenbrook, south of Auckland, using iron sand from North Waikato Head.

-The majority of CO2 (about 80 per cent) come from the chemical process of making iron.
+The majority of CO2 emissions (about 80 per cent) come from the chemical process of making iron.
 New Zealand Steel has significantly reduced the intensity of its emission profile since the 1990s and is continuously looking at cost effective ways of reducing its energy usage and CO2 emissions.
 Find out more about the company’s sustainability practices here.

-Pacific Steel is New Zealand’s only manufacturer of wire rod, reinforcing bar and oil product, using virgin iron-sand feed from New Zealand Steel.
+Pacific Steel is New Zealand’s only manufacturer of wire rod, reinforcing bar and coil product, using virgin iron-sand feed from New Zealand Steel.